menison/my-trivia/README.md

 # TriviApp - Some screenshots with use-cases:
+In the settings page you can expand the 'Accordion' element to read the instructions.
+You cam customize the number of questions to fetch (anything between 1 to 50) and the difficulty (easy, medium or hard).
 ![My Image](./public/app_screenshots/settings-unexpanded.png)
+The amount of questions you choose increases the amount of time and "50-50 Lifelines" you receive.
 ![My Image](./public/app_screenshots/settings.png)
+You will be displayed with a question including the category it comes from, and 4 answer choices.
 ![My Image](./public/app_screenshots/triviagame.png)
+You will be provided with a feedback in a form of an effect and sound that will indicate whether you were correct or not.
 ![My Image](./public/app_screenshots/triviagame-question-correct.png)
+The incorrect answer sound is awful, try being correct.
+The correct answer sound is rewarding though.
 ![My Image](./public/app_screenshots/triviagame-question-wrong.png)
+You can use a "50-50 Lifeline" to reduce the number of choices to two.
+You get 1 of those for every 5 questions.
+Use it with caution.
 ![My Image](./public/app_screenshots/triviagame-fifty-fifty-redeemed.png)
+Eventually, you will be indicated regarding your final score.
+You will be given the option to go back to settings page to customize the settings, or restart with new questions of the same settings.
 ![My Image](./public/app_screenshots/gameOverModal.png)